Aston Villa W.F.C.

 Aston Villa Women Football Club is the women's football team of Aston Villa, currently playing in the Women's Super League.
 The club has been in existence since 1973.
 Originally titled Solihull F.C., the team affiliated to Aston Villa in 1989, becoming Villa Aztecs, and became the official Aston Villa women's side in 1996.
-The club have a senior team, a reserve team and several other teams of younger age groups under a Regional Talent Club FA license.
+The club have a senior team, a reserve team and several other teams of younger age groups under a Regional Talent Club FA licence.

 History

-Daphne van Domselaar saving a free kick for Tottenham Hotspur against Aston Villa, 21 October 2023; Aston Villa 2–4 Tottenham Hotspur.
+Daphne van Domselaar saving a free kick against Tottenham Hotspur for Aston Villa, 21 October 2023; Aston Villa 2–4 Tottenham Hotspur.